Warning drivers could face £5000 fine over summer driving error

 Penalties for this offence ranging from demerit points, an unlimited fine or in extreme cases, even potential disqualification.

-The shock insight comes as Britain’s warm whether and impending heat waves is likely to result in more drivers wearing sunglasses.
+The shock insight comes as Britain’s warm weather and impending heat waves is likely to result in more drivers wearing sunglasses.

 Britain’s hot conditions could continue well into the summer with new predictions revealing temperatures may soar to new heights.